olsega/islantilla/README.md

  ------------------------- ---------- -------- ------ -------------------------
   Name                      Method     Scheme   Host   Path
  ------------------------- ---------- -------- ------ -------------------------
+  citas_list                ANY        ANY      ANY    /citas
+  tratamiento_citas_list    ANY        ANY      ANY    /tratamiento_citas
+  app_citas_new             GET|POST   ANY      ANY    /citas/new
   app_tratamientos_index    GET        ANY      ANY    /tratamientos/
   app_tratamientos_new      GET|POST   ANY      ANY    /tratamientos/new
   app_tratamientos_show     GET        ANY      ANY    /tratamientos/{id}